babakothawale/toolbar_immersive_mode/README.md

 # toolbar_immersive_mode
-A sample to overlay Toolbar when used with ActionBar
+A Overlay Toolbar sample to use with ActionBar